Assessments

 £345

 I can conduct stand-alone assessments to check a student's progress in core areas.
 This will update and refresh information contained in the original diagnosis.
-The service can be useful when checking eligibility for exam access arrangements, including 11+, 13+ and GCSE exams.
+The service can be useful when checking eligibility for 11+ exam access arrangements.
+It can also be interesting to review attainment data a few years after meeting a student.

 All assessments: